 - Have teachers work as a team, set consistent boundaries and provide good role models of pro-social behaviour

-The teaching team has been carefully selected to ensure quality care and education is provided within our centre.
+The teaching team has been carefully selected to ensure quality care and education is provided within our centres.
 Childhood Concepts believes that the teachers need to be passionate about delivering quality practice and show genuine care for the well being of all children.
 The teachers enjoy lighthearted humour with the children and are encouraged to have fun with them; this makes for a happy and relaxed atmosphere for all to enjoy.